 During the lease term in Southbridge

-During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Southbridge, the renter must allow us to access the rental property.
-Some good reasons to go into rental are to:
+During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Southbridge, the tenant must allow us to come into the rental.
+Some valid reasons to enter rental are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental home.
-However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Southbridge.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Southbridge.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you put a renter in your investment in Southbridge
+- Before you move a tenant into your investment in Southbridge

 - Collections and evictions